-Chapter 3.05 of the Goleta Municipal Code establishes a municipal purchasing system, which prescribes the methods and procedures for the purchase of supplies and equipment, general and professional services, contracting for public works projects.
-Certain purchases occur within a department director's or City Manager's authority.
+Chapter 3.05 of the Goleta Municipal Code establishes a municipal purchasing system, which prescribes the methods and procedures for the purchase of supplies, equipment, general and professional services, and contracting procedures for public works projects.
+Certain purchases occur within the purchasing authority of the department director or the City Manager.
 All other purchases must be approved by Council, including:

-- 1. General services contracts over \$30,000. - 2.
-Supplies and equipment contracts over \$30,000. - 3.
-Professional services contracts over \$30,000. - 4.
-Public works contracts over \$60,000. - 5.
-Amendments to contracts over \$30,000 and contracts under \$30,000 previously approved by Council. - 6.
-Agreements to allocate City grant funds. - 7.
-Agreements to receive grant funds from other government entities.
+- 1. Supplies and equipment contracts over \$45,000 - 2.
+General services contracts over \$45,000 - 3.
+Public works contracts over \$60,000 - 4.
+Professional services contracts over \$45,000 - 5.
+Amendments to contracts over \$45,000 and contracts \$45,000 and under that were previously approved by Council.

 Chapter 3.05 also provides for competitive bidding requirements that apply to the procurement of services for "public works contracts," which are defined as "an agreement for the erection, construction, alteration, repair, or improvement of any public structure, building, road, or other public improvement of any kind."
-(Public Contract Code, section 1101.)
-The Purchasing System follows the Uniform Construction Cost

-Accounting Procedures as established by the Uniform Construction Cost Accounting Commission ("Commission").
-(GMC section 3.05.150.)
-In 2018, the Commission increased the specific contract amounts subject to specific bidding procedures.
+(Public Contract Code, Section 1101.)
+The Purchasing System follows the Uniform Construction Cost Accounting Procedures as established by the Uniform Construction Cost Accounting Commission ("Commission").
+(GMC Section 3.05.160.)
+In 2024, the Commission increased the specific contract amounts subject to specific bidding procedures to keep pace with rising costs and increase flexibility for public agencies.
 The proposed ordinance amendment conforms the contract amounts in the GMC to the new amounts set by the Commission.